FAQ On Writing

 How long have you been writing?

-If you’re asking how long I’ve literally been writing: well, probably much like yourself, I learned to write in kindergarten.
-I wrote some short stories in elementary school, started journaling, never stopped journaling, took AP English, minored in English, ran a few stories in my college newspaper, and had a tiny-ass, no-name blog throughout my 20s.
+I learned to write in kindergarten, wrote some short stories in elementary school, started journaling, never stopped journaling, took Advanced Placement English in high school, minored in English, ran a few stories in my college newspaper, and had a tiny, no-name blog throughout my 20s.

 I had like 8 followers.
 I didn’t care.

-I don’t write to build a following.
-I write to write.
-Because I like writing.
-Because I don’t not write.
+I didn’t write to build a following.
+I write because I like writing.

 If you’re asking when I started on Medium: April 2017.
 I had zero followers.
 It took me two months to get 500.

-If you’re really asking “how long do I have to keep at this ‘writing’ thing before it pays off?”, then my answer is: omg give it up now.
+(And if you’re really asking “how long do I have to keep at this ‘writing’ thing before it pays off?”, then my answer is: omg give it up now.)

 How often do you write?